keckkyle/watch-something/README.md

 Once you have verified you are running npm, you can type `npm start` into the terminal while in the root directory for the repository you downloaded.

-In your prefered browswer open [http://localhost:3000](http://localhost:3000) to view the app.
+In your prefered browser open [http://localhost:3000](http://localhost:3000) to view the app.